 People like you foster

 Lindsay King became a Foster Carer when her own daughter was small, she has been fostering now for over 22 years.
-As her own children grew up, Lindsay decided to become a DYPAS (Devon Young People’s Accommodation Service) Carer which means she provides a safe, healthy, nurturing environment for vulnerable young people, normally aged between 16 and 18 years.
+As her own children grew up, Lindsay decided to foster older teens, providing a safe, healthy, nurturing environment for vulnerable young people.

-A DYPAS Foster Carer helps young people to develop independent living skills so they can work towards ‘going it alone’ as young adults.
-Because of her fostering background, Lindsay and her husband are able to look after more challenging children that are under sixteen and currently provides ‘supported living’ for a fifteen-year-old boy, a fourteen-year-old girl and a sixteen-year-old girl.
+Fostering teens involves helping them to develop independent living skills so they can work towards ‘going it alone’ as young adults.
+Because of her fostering background, Lindsay and her husband are able to look after more challenging children that are under sixteen and currently provides a home for a fifteen-year-old boy, a fourteen-year-old girl and a sixteen-year-old girl.
 Lindsay explains that her route to fostering was different to the norm;

 “We have been fostering ever since my own daughter was small.
 We had a family member that needed looking after and we found her quite challenging, in fact too challenging for us.
 There were lots of people involved at the time and the girl that we were caring for couldn’t comply with their requests and we didn’t know what to do.
 So I asked my husband ‘should we do it properly and go through the right avenue, so that we can learn how to do it better?’.